nablarch/nablarch-document/en/development_tools/toolbox/JspVerifier/JspVerifier.rst

 **Not implemented**

-  * It can verify that attribute value of each tag is indeed a value that corresponds to the specific attribute.
+  * It can verify that attribute value of each tag corresponds to the type of attribute.

 -----------------------------------------
 Initial Environment Construction